About the course

 How do I gain a qualification?

-The course has been designed to meet the qualification requirements of the Certificate II and Certificate IV in Agriculture as part of the Rural Production Training Package (AHC) and as prescribed by the Australian Qualifications Framework.
+The course has been designed to meet the qualification requirements of the Certificate II, Certificate III and Certificate IV in Agriculture as part of the Agriculture, Horticulture and Conservation and Land Management training package (AHC) and as prescribed by the Australian Qualifications Framework.

 What do I study?

-Students will complete a Certificate II in Agriculture (AHC20116) in first year and Certificate IV in Agriculture in the second year.
+Students will complete a Certificate II in Agriculture (AHC20116) and Certificate III in Agriculture (AHC30116) in first year and Certificate IV in Agriculture (AHC40116) in the second year.

 Units are delivered under topic areas such as: